 K.P.
 Buteyko, MD, is a famous Russian physiologist whose contribution to the field of medicine could be compared to Einstein's role in physics.
 He created a new health philosophy as well as its practical application, which saved the lives and improved the health conditions of numerous people around the globe.
-Dr. Buteyko discovered that over-breathing (hyperventilation) is extremely damaging for health and that many health problems could be stopped by the Buteyko Breathing method.
+Dr. Buteyko discovered that over-breathing (hyperventilation) is extremely damaging for health and that many health problems could be stopped by the Buteyko Breathing Method.
 In the US, the Breathing Center exclusively represents the patent holder of the Buteyko Method in Russia and Buteyko Clinic in Moscow.

 Biography of K.P.
-Buteyko MD
+Buteyko MD-PhD

-Konstantin Pavlovich Buteyko was born in 1923 in a small village near Kiev, Ukraine.
+Konstantin Pavlovich Buteyko was born in 1923 in a small village near Kyiv, Ukraine.
 As a child, he would spend hours quietly observing and examining plants, insects, and anything else he encountered.
 His father was a mechanic, and the boy also liked learning about vehicles.
 His mother, a schoolteacher, was known to say, "I gave birth to an odd boy," referring to her son's avid curiosity about understanding how things work.

 During his sophomore year, in 1941, German fascists attacked the Soviet Union.
 Buteyko enlisted and volunteered to go to the frontlines.
 He spent the next four years in the war zone working as a driver, mechanic, and helper in a medical aid party.
 He saw many vehicles damaged in battle and was able to fix them.
 He also saw many human casualties and was frustrated that he did not have the skills to save people’s lives.
 He viewed the human body as the most superior of all machines, and finding ways to help it operate in the most effective way became his new goal.
 He decided to study medicine.